Unsecured Loan: A General Guide

 - Unsecured Credit Card: A particular amount of spending power can be accessed by borrowers using credit cards, which are a sort of revolving loan that must be repaid in full each month.
 Although secured credit cards are offered, the majority of consumer cards don't.

-- Student Loan: Private and government-backed student loans are both unsecured.
-However, government-backed lenders have the authority to accelerate loans so that they are due immediately and to take a borrower's federal tax refund to pay down the total owed on those loans.
+- Student Loan: Typically, government-backed student loans are unsecured.
+Government-backed lenders have the authority to accelerate loans so that they are due immediately and to take a borrower's federal tax refund to pay down the total owed on those loans.
+Private lenders may be secured or unsecured depending on the lender and the borrower’s creditworthiness.

 Key Terms for Unsecured Loans